Eagle Mountain, California: History

 Founded in 1948 by Kaiser Steel Corporation, Eagle Mountain is located at the entrance of the now-defunct Eagle Mountain iron mine.
 As the mine expanded, Eagle Mountain grew to a peak population of 4000.
 It had wide, landscaped streets lined with over four hundred homes, some with as many as four bedrooms.
 Two hundred trailer spaces and several boarding houses and dormitories provided living space for Kaiser's itinerant workforce.
 Other amenities included an auditorium, a park, a shopping center, a community swimming pool, lighted tennis courts, and a baseball diamond.
 Businesses included a bowling alley, two gas stations, eight churches, and three schools.
+Workers across various crafts at the mine were represented for collective bargaining purposes in a single bargaining unit comprising 5 unions, including the Laborers' International Union of North America and the International Brotherhood of Teamsters.